grafana/plugin-tools/docusaurus/docs/reference/ui-extensions/extension-points.md

 # Extension points in Grafana

 A list of available extension points within Grafana that can be extended by plugins.
-All these extension point ids can be accessed using the [`PluginExtensionPoints` enum exposed by the `@grafana/data`](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/types/pluginExtensions.ts#L121) package.
+All these extension point IDs can be accessed using the [`PluginExtensionPoints` enum exposed by the `@grafana/data`](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/types/pluginExtensions.ts#L121) package.

 ```typescript
 import { PluginExtensionPoints } from '@grafana/data';